 Things to do in Skåne

 Whether you are based at the Lund University campus in Lund, Helsingborg or Malmö, you will find plenty of things to see and do outside of your studies, research or teaching here in the southern Swedish region of Skåne.
-The New York Times named 52 places to go to in 2016 and Skåne was #9 on the list.

 Key attractions in Skåne